 KCF and NCF house the Company’s main administrative and support facilities as the UCF farm’s remote location and difficult access pose certain logistical challenges.
 This geographical division conversely provides a certain degree of security in terms of the risk of biological cross-contamination from the other two farms.

-In July 2010, Padenga was incorporated as a full subsidiary of the Innscor Group and in August 2010, Padenga purchased by way of a Purchase and Sale Agreement, the entire assets and liabilities of the Niloticus Division from the Innscor Group.
+Prior to the incorporation of a stand-alone entity in July 2010, the operations of Padenga were conducted as the Niloticus Division of Innscor Africa Limited.
+In August 2010, Padenga purchased by way of a Purchase and Sale Agreement, the entire assets and liabilities of the Niloticus Division from the Innscor Group.
 This was followed by the formal listing of Padenga Holdings Limited on the Zimbabwe Stock Exchange on the 29th of November 2010.